 3. THE DATA WE COLLECT ABOUT YOU

 Personal data, or personal information, means any information about a living individual from which that person can be identified.
-It does not include data where the identity has been removed, which is anonymous data.
+It does not include data where the identity has been removed and it is no longer possible to re-identify that individual, which is called anonymous data.
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 - Identity Data includes: first name, maiden name, last name, username or similar identifier, marital status, title, date of birth gender